Anne Lester Hudson

-Anne Lester Hudson is an American mathematician and mathematics educator.
-Her research specialty is the theory of topological semigroups; she is also known for her skill at mathematical problem-solving, and has coached students to success in both the International Mathematical Olympiad and the William Lowell Putnam Mathematical Competition.
+Anne Lester Hudson (January 30, 1932 - January 02, 2025) was an American mathematician and mathematics educator.
+Her research specialty was the theory of topological semigroups; she was also known for her skill at mathematical problem-solving, and has coached students to success in both the International Mathematical Olympiad and the William Lowell Putnam Mathematical Competition.
 She is a professor emeritus at the Georgia Southern University-Armstrong Campus (formerly Armstrong State College).